 What tools are best for testing PC hardware?

-Memtest86 for RAM, Seagate SeaTools for storage, FurMark for GPUs, and AIDA64 for system stability are excellent choices.
+Memtest86 for RAM, Seagate SeaTools and Crystal Disk Info for storage, FurMark for GPUs, and AIDA64 for overall system stability are the best free options available.

-Ideally, run diagnostics every few months or whenever you notice performance issues.
+I recommend running diagnostics every few months or whenever you notice performance issues like crashes, freezes, or slowdowns.

-Most tools only identify problems.
-Hardware replacement is usually required for faulty components.
+Most diagnostic tools only identify problems.
+If a component is failing, hardware replacement is usually required.

-Refer to each tool’s guide for specifics on analyzing results and identifying faulty hardware.
+Each tool displays results differently.
+Refer to the individual guides linked above for specifics on analyzing results and identifying faulty hardware.